-For the 99th episode of the Metta Hour Podcast, Sharon speaks will colleague and friend, Sebene Selassie.
+For the 99th episode of the Metta Hour Podcast, Sharon speaks with colleague and friend, Sebene Selassie.

 Sebene is a dharma teacher, writer, coach and consultant.
 She began studying Buddhism over 25 years ago and has an MA from the New School where she focused on race and cultural studies.
 She is the former Executive Director of New York Insight Meditation Center and is passionate about making the dharma accessible and relevant for our times.